On this page

 Provided Datasets

-The data provided by ReefSupport is made available on a publically hosted Google Cloud bucket.
-Two types of datasets are available:
+The data provided by ReefSupport is made available on a publicly hosted Google Cloud bucket.
+It comes in two forms:

 Each image is associated with a dense stitched mask made of all the individual coral instances.